Francis Liang

 Liang Kuo-hsin (Chinese: 梁國新; pinyin: Liáng Guóxīn; born 17 December 1951), also known by his English name Francis, is a Taiwanese retired diplomat and former politician.
 Prior to this, Liang served as Vice Minister and Deputy Minister of Economic Affairs (MOEA) in 2009–2014, and chairman of the Taiwan External Trade Development Council (TAITRA) from 2014 to 2016, and the Representative of Taipei Representative Office in Singapore from 2016-2023.

-Education
+Early life and education

-Liang graduated from National Taiwan University with a Bachelor of Laws (LL.B.) and a Master of Laws (LL.M.), then earned a Master of Business Administration (M.B.A.) from the University of Miami in the United States.
+Liang was born on December 17, 1951.
+After high school, he attended law school at National Taiwan University and graduated with a Bachelor of Laws (LL.B.) and a Master of Laws (LL.M.).
+He then earned a Master of Business Administration (M.B.A.) from the University of Miami in the United States.

 Political career

 Before holding the ministerial post in the MOEA, Liang has held several positions, such as Chief of Staff in the Vice Presidential Office, Head of economic division of the Taipei Economic and Cultural Representative Office in the United States and Deputy Director of Bureau of Foreign Trade of the MOEA.

 Since joining the government in 1978, Liang has held several key domestic and overseas positions in which he applied his expertise in international economic law and trade negotiations to promote Taiwan's economic development and expand the overseas markets for Taiwan's export sectors.